We have reinvented the bioblitz for 2021 and are looking for wildlife enthusiasts to join in the fun of wildlife surveying this May.

 Depending on the role that you would like to take on the day, the skills required will vary.
 For those who wish to lead a survey, an understanding of adequate surveying methods, health and safety and recording data is required.

 For other roles, it is important that you feel comfortable engaging with members of the public and are confident when working independently as there may be times that you are carrying out a role with one other volunteer, or alone.

-You will learn a great deal about biodiversity, surveying and nature throughout the day with plenty of opportunity for you to join a tour and do some surveying yourself.
+You will learn a great deal about biodiversity, surveying and nature throughout with plenty of opportunities for you to join a tour and try out new skills yourself.